Poetics of Refusal

 Sahar Khraibani: is a writer, artist, and the author of Anatomy of A Refusal (1080PRESS, 2025) and ONE THOUSAND GHOSTS IN THIS FEAST (Wendy’s Subway, 2025).

-Pedro Lopez: is an organizer, facilitator, and artist whose work focuses on public works, including Tear Basin in Prospect Park.
+Pedro Lopez: is an organizer, facilitator, and artist whose work focuses on public health.
+If you need a place to cry go to the tear basin — (40.668500, -73.968165).

-Hamed Sinno: wasborn in Lebanon, but now lives in Lebanon, NH, where nice white people routinely correct their pronunciation of the town’s name, and they have to explain that they’re actually from there.
+Hamed Sinno: was born in Lebanon, but now lives in Lebanon, NH, where nice white people routinely correct their pronunciation of the town’s name, and they have to explain that they’re actually from there.
 They are a designer by training, currently working on text, video, and sound.

 View some of the scholar-artists’ work in the slide-show gallery below: